War of the Roses (video game)

-War of the Roses is an action hack and slash video game developed by Fatshark and released by Paradox Interactive.
-The game is set during the Wars of the Roses which took place in England during the 15th century.
+War of the Roses is a 2012 multiplayer action hack and slash video game developed by Fatshark and released by Paradox Interactive.
+It is set during the Wars of the Roses which took place in England during the 15th century.
 It was released on 2 October 2012.
 War of the Roses was well received for its extensive customisation enabling character configurations to be tailored to very specific tastes and for its original "control scheme to tackle a new kind of combat with the aim of creating a completely different experience".
 The game shut down on 28 February 2017.

 A follow-up, War of the Vikings, was released in 2014, but was shut down in 2017.

 Gameplay

 War of the Roses puts the player in control of a single, customizable soldier fighting for either the House of Lancaster or the House of York.
 The game plays mainly in a third-person viewpoint and is a multiplayer game.
 There are three different types of weapons which the player can equip at a single time: primary, secondary, and a dagger.

 The player starts with a pre-made melee character, the footman, but will quickly unlock a pre-made Guardsman (originally this was a crossbowman), longbowman and footknight.
 The pre-made characters have a competitive set-up and are viable characters to play.
 However, there are also 8 custom slots to unlock which can be customised with weapons, weapon modifiers, armour and perks of the player's choice.
 At higher levels, horses can be unlocked to allow a cavalry class.

 Players can change their selected characters within a round and can modify the profiles of the custom classes between rounds.

 The hitboxes are quite precise and the damage is calculated based on whether the hit strikes armour of various materials or flesh and which part of the weapon strikes.

 A defeated player may be killed outright or simply 'downed' in which state they can be killed off with an execution move, revived by a teammate or choose to respawn.
 As with most aspects of the game each choice is a risk/reward scenario.

 Once dead a player can choose to respawn in a respawn location for the team or on a 'squad leader' if the player has selected a squad.

 There are currently four game modes to choose from.

 One is a standard team deathmatch game mode.